jypma/lazagna/README.md

 Lazagna is a UI framework for developing asynchronous, event-driven browser user interfaces in the Scala language, using [ScalaJS](https://www.scala-js.org/) and [ZIO](https://zio.dev/).

+The framework is called "Lazagna" because of the Z in ZIO, and of course because Lasagna, being made with layers, is a [laminar](https://laminar.dev/).

 ## Architecture

 Lazagna does not use a virtual DOM.
 Instead, its HTML element DSL creates DOM elements directly, and relies on streams and events to perform differential updates directly.
 This is heavily inspired from the awesome [laminar](https://laminar.dev/) framework.
 However, where Laminar has its own streaming framework, Lazagna uses ZIO for its streams and concurrency.